gtrosh/REST-API-for-YaMDB_extended/README.md

 ### 3. Get your remote server ready:

 Copy `docker-compose.yaml` and `nginx/default.conf` from the folder on your local machine to your server.
-By default, `server_name` is `127.0.0.1`.
-You can change `nginx/default.conf` locally if you would like, before copying to the remote server.
+Remember to change `server_name` to your IP before copying.
 ```bash
 scp docker-compose.yml '<username>@<host>:/home/<username>'/docker-compose.yml
 scp nginx.conf '<username>@<host>:/home/<username>'/nginx/default.conf